EASpy: Fast simulation of fluorescence and Cherenkov light from extended air showers at large zenith angles: Introduction

 One of the reasons why \texttt{ShowerModel} is not applicable for LZA observations is that it does not take into account the curvature of Earth's atmosphere, which can not be neglected anymore for the zenith angle range discussed in this work.
 In Table~\ref{tab:intro_comparison}, we provide an overview of some properties for \texttt{CORSIKA}/\texttt{sim\_telarray} (see Appendix~\ref{subsec:corsika}/\ref{subsec:simtel}), \texttt{ShowerModel}, and \texttt{EASpy}.
+While the simplified approach for the light collection is independent of the pixel shape, \texttt{EASpy} does take into account gaps between the pixels in case of round pixels.
 Furthermore, in \cite{DESOUZA2004263} the authors showed how for core distances lower than \SI{8}{\kilo\metre} the detector response of one-dimensional and three-dimensional simulations is quite different in the lateral (transversal) spread of the resulting fluorescence light image.
 An additional motivation for this work was to not use any parametrization for Cherenkov and fluorescence light emission, since in principle the distribution of charged particles is sufficient to treat both emission types in a analytical way.

 In Section~\ref{sec:framework}, we introduce the basic concepts of \texttt{EASpy} including the production of Cherenkov and fluorescence light from an EAS and the consequent collection of this light by an IACT.
 The simulation of the detector response is explained in Section~\ref{sec:imaging} together with a comparison of shower images obtained with \texttt{EASpy} and a full air-shower simulation in Section~\ref{sec:verification_with_full_simulation}.
 In Section~\ref{sec:ground_distribution}, we finally discuss the characteristics of the Cherenkov and fluorescence photon ground distribution at LZA.